-Developing renewable energy is integral to Ireland’s climate change strategy.
+Developing renewable energy is central to Ireland’s climate change strategy.
 It contributes to security, cost competitiveness and sustainability goals.

 Renewable energy targets